 Take a Constitutional

 Like all old cities, Philadelphia is best seen on foot.
 And the easiest way to explore its unique role in the history of the nation is via a Constitutional Walking Tour.
 This 75-minute saunter through Independence National Historical Park manages to pack in more than 20 of the most historic sites at Philadelphia’s 330-year-old heart, including Independence Hall and the Liberty Bell, as well as Betsy Ross House, Declaration House and the National Constitution Center.
-It’s a bargain at just $19 too—not least because all that walking will help you justify a juicy cheesesteak afterwards.
+It’s a bargain at just $19, too—and all that walking will help you justify a juicy cheesesteak afterwards.

 Check out new styles in Old City